The plans for this year were not very ambitious, just sail in the Aegean. Nevertheless the preparations were extensive.

 In the next few days I worked furiously to get the boat ready for the planned departure on Thursday when my friend Can Ertem will be coming from Istanbul.
 I was busy moving stuff from the storage room in Voula, installing the sails, the cushion covers, inspecting, etc.

 Mr. Petros came and installed the new charger which worked very well and started re-charging the neglected batteries.

-The Nokia Communicator does not work and I gave it for repairs.
+The Nokia Communicator did not work and I gave it for repairs.
 The store where I bought it was kind enough to let me borrow a GSM phone until mine will be ready.

 Upon inspection, I found that neither the Navtex nor the windlass worked, but I figured out that since they worked last year the problems would most likely be bad contacts which I would repair after our departure.

 I was informed by Mr. Bibis, who does all the bureaucratic paperwork, that the Greek government had changed the rules and that Thetis’ professional license, valid to 2001, needed replacement at a cost of over 150,000 GRD (~$400).
 To that end, he would need not only money but a power of attorney.
 Since this would take at least half a day, I decided to leave it and do it at some future port of call.